Many Paths Lead to D-I Hockey

 The diversity spreads across borders - Canadians make up 30% of all Division I players - and even into Europe.

-A glance at the Frozen Four rosters shows the variety of paths to college hockey.
-The USHL has the most representatives, with 38 former players in the Frozen Four, but 12 other leagues will have representatives in Pittsburgh as well (see full list, right, which highlights the most recent leagues players appeared in prior to college).
+A glance at the 2013 Frozen Four rosters shows the variety of paths to college hockey.
+The USHL has the most representatives, with 38 former players in the Frozen Four, but 12 other leagues had representatives in Pittsburgh as well (see full list, right, which highlights the most recent leagues players appeared in prior to college).

 Explore Your Options